RockefellerArchiveCenter/bits_and_bytes/_posts/2017-03-13-maintaining-a-kick-a-tech-team-and-organization.md

 [2] “I’m not here to watch you, to study you, to judge you, I am here to be with you, to thank you.”
 (I understand later that this is the essence of this artwork: the artist as open presence.)
 Mierle Laderman Ukeles, “Looking Back from 2010”.

-[3] We owe a lot to human centered design thinking &#8211; particularly Don Norman’s [_The Design of Everyday Things_](https://en.wikipedia.org/wiki/The_Design_of_Everyday_Things) and [Steve Krug’s](https://www.sensible.com/) work on low-cost high-impact usability testing &#8211; and to Sibyl for insisting on this as a fundamental part of our work.
+[3] We owe a lot to human centered design thinking - particularly Don Norman’s [_The Design of Everyday Things_](https://en.wikipedia.org/wiki/The_Design_of_Everyday_Things) and [Steve Krug’s](https://www.sensible.com/) work on low-cost high-impact usability testing - and to Sibyl for insisting on this as a fundamental part of our work.
 We’re also really influenced by work linking information technology to feminist care ethics, particularly people like [Amelia Abreu](https://medium.com/@ameliaabreu), [Stacie Williams](https://medium.com/@Wribrarian/all-labor-is-local-344963e33051#.wpa8a7k4w) and [Bethany Nowviskie](http://nowviskie.org/), as well as people who are writing on the theory and practice of [maintenance](http://themaintainers.org/) and [repair](http://reclaimingrepair.com/).

 [4] See the results [here](https://github.com/RockefellerArchiveCenter/project_electron/tree/master/personas)

 [5] We wrote about this reading group in “[Shared inquiry in the archives](http://ncph.org/history-at-work/shared-inquiry-in-the-archives/)” on History@Work.

-[6] Amy Berish, one of our fantastic coworkers, discussed this in [her talk](http://blog.rockarch.org/?p=1689) at METRO&#8217;s 2017 Annual Conference.
+[6] Amy Berish, one of our fantastic coworkers, discussed this in [her talk](http://blog.rockarch.org/?p=1689) at METRO's 2017 Annual Conference.

 [7] For example, see “[Learning Python as a Processing Archivist: A Reflection](http://blog.rockarch.org/?p=1483)” and “[DACSspace: An ArchivesSpace DACS Compliance Evaluation Tool](http://blog.rockarch.org/?p=1581)” by Amy Berish.